 Sometimes life just happens and you are unable to turn in an assignment on time.
 I will accept late work, but with a penalty.
-If you can't make an assignment deadline, you can turn the assignment in for a maximum of 90% by 11:59pm CST on the due date.
-If the assignment is due in hard copy, it must be delivered to me in hard copy; if it is due via Moodle, it must be submitted via Moodle.
+If you can't make an assignment deadline, you can turn the assignment in for 90% possible credit by 11:59pm CST.
+If the assignment is due in hard copy, it must be delivered to me in hard copy; if it is due via Turnitin, it must be submitted via Turnitin.
 I will not accept late work via email.
-After the due date, work will be accepted within the following week for the maximum grade of a C (see below for extenuating circumstances).
+After that point, work will be accepted within the following week for the maximum grade of a C (see below for extenuating circumstances).
 After 7 days, late work will no longer be accepted for credit.
 (Life happens, but not without consequences.)
-One exception to this rule is the hard copy of the outline for the persuasive speech: this assignment is pass/fail and due in class in hard copy with no exceptions, because I will ask you to edit each others' work in class and this class day will not work without your adherence to this plan.